Rabka-Zdrój: History

+During the Geman occupation, in 1941, the Germans established a ghetto for the town's Jewish residents.
+Approximately 650 Jews were confined there.
+In August 1942, they were deported to the Bełżec extermination camp, while some were transferred to the ghetto in Nowy Targ.

 During World War II, the Germans established a Nazi police school called the Sipo-SD Academy in the town, to train executioners and torturers.
 The school and its surroundings were the place of numerous atrocities before it was eventually closed down as the war approached its end and the Germans left.

 The Commandant of the school was originally SS Hauptsturmfuhrer Hans Krueger and the deputy and police secretary was SS Untersturmfuhrer Wilhelm Karl Johannes Rosenbaum.
 The Nazi Police training school was originally situated in Zakopane, but was moved to Rabka in July 1940 along with the permanent staff and the Jewish workers.

 It has been estimated that over thirty Jewish roundups were conducted on the neighborhoods surrounding the school.
 The rounded up Jews were executed inside the school and in the woods behind the school with particularly pious Jews being treated the worst.
 To cover up the numerous murders at the school Rosenbaum ordered the Rabka Town Clerk, Cheslav Triboski, to register their deaths as “victims of heart attacks.”

+After the Second World War, Rabka, alongside Zakopane, was an important centre for the treatment of tuberculosis.
+When tuberculosis ceased to be regarded as a major social disease, the sanatioria, including the largest ones, the Institute of Mother and Child from Warsaw and the W. Pstrowski Silesian Children's Rehabilitation Centre, became institutions specialising mainly in the treatment of bronchial asthma and diseases of the upper respiratory tract.

+Rabka was granted municipal rights in 1853.

+From 1975 to 1998, it was located within the Nowy Sącz Voivodeship.